For decades, many of us have trusted store-bought deodorant sprays and antiperspirants without questioning what’s in them.

 Commercial antiperspirants work by blocking sweat with aluminum salts.
 While this may reduce wetness, it also traps toxins and prevents your skin from carrying out one of its primary detox functions.
 Over time, this can cause irritation, clogged pores, and even increased odor when you stop using it.

-Natural deodorants, and especially sprays, work differently.
+DIY deodorants, and especially sprays, work differently.
 They:

-• Absorb excess moisture with plant powders.
+- Absorb excess moisture with plant powders.

-• Allow your body to sweat naturally, which is healthier long-term.
+- Allow your body to sweat naturally, which is healthier long-term.

-Spray Over a Stick?
-Just a preference.
+Deodorant Spray Over a Deodorant Stick?

 You’ve probably seen a lot of DIY deodorant sticks online.
 Read my other post on how to make the deodorant stick.
 However, sprays come with unique benefits:

-• There’s no residue: It’s perfect for people who hate that sticky or chalky feeling.
+- There’s no residue: It’s perfect for people who hate that sticky or chalky feeling.

-• It’s easier to carry: A small spray bottle slips into your handbag or gym bag.
+- It’s easier to carry: A small spray bottle slips into your handbag or gym bag.

-• It doubles as a foot spray: The same antibacterial properties work on smelly shoes as well.
+- It doubles as a foot spray: The same antibacterial properties work on smelly shoes as well.

-Ingredient Breakdown: Why Each One Matters
+Ingredients for Deodorant Spray Why Each One Matters

 1. Coconut Oil (4 tablespoons)

-• Naturally antibacterial and antifungal.
+- Natural antibacterial and antifungal.

-• Softens skin and keeps underarms hydrated.
+- Softens the skin and keeps the underarms hydrated.

-• Forms the base of the blend.
+- Forms the base of the blend

 2. Shea Butter (4 tablespoons)

-• Rich in vitamins A & E for skin health.
+- Rich in vitamins A & E for skin health.

-• Soothes irritation, especially helpful during the “detox” period when switching from commercial deodorant.
+- Soothes irritation, especially helpful during the “detox” period when switching from commercial deodorant.

 3. Arrowroot Powder or Cornstarch (4 tablespoons)

-• Absorbs excess moisture without clogging pores.
+- Absorbs excess moisture without clogging the pores.

-• Keeps the underarms feeling dry longer.
+- Keeps the underarms dry longer.

 4. Baking Soda (2 tablespoons)

-• The main odor-neutralizing ingredient.
+- The main odor-neutralizing ingredient.

 5. Essential Oils (15–20 drops)